Who We Are

 Susan is a fourth generation Denisonian.
 Her career includes 22 years as the owner of a retail florist in Downtown Denison and six years as the Executive Director of the Grayson County Chapter of the American Red Cross.
 She is a breast cancer survivor and also the founder and facilitator of the Texoma Health Foundation’s Breast Cancer Support Group.
 She has volunteered extensively in Grayson County in many civic and county organizations and currently volunteers for Guardian Hospice, 500 STRONG, and the Breast Cancer Support Group.
 After volunteering for THF since 2008 she became a member of the staff in July of 2011.

 Austin Lambert was raised in Greenville, Texas.
 He attended Greenville High school and later attended Texas A&M University of Commerce.
 He graduated with a B.S in Psychology and worked in healthcare for many years.
 He now works as a minister to youth at First Baptist Church of Sherman Texas and is currently finishing his masters in Christian Education from Southwestern Baptist Theological Seminary of Fort Worth Texas.
-He is due to be married May the 17th to his lovely fiancé Amanda Barrow.
-He and his soon to be wife are passionate about the ministry to which they belong and the new community in which they are excited to live!
+He is married to Amanda Lambert (Barrow).
+He and his wife are passionate about the ministry to which they belong and the new community in which they are excited to live!

 Jeri became a permanent member of the family at Texoma Health Foundation and Reba’s Ranch House in July 2014.
 She was born and raised in Denison, Texas.
 After graduating from the original Terrell High School here in Denison, she continued her education by attending Wichita University, in Wichita, Kansas and various colleges in California including San Diego State University and University of California (UCLA), while preparing for a career in education.
 She taught school in California for 33 years.
 She was the organizer and co-founder for the teachers, which culminated in the formation of the IFT (Inglewood Federation of Teachers union) where she served as President for 10 years.
 Jeri and her husband relocated permanently in Denison in 2008 and she is excited to be back in her hometown and to be affiliated with THF/RRH and the awesome work they do in our community.